iweld/sql_interview_questions/QUESTIONS_AND_ANSWERS.md

 --------|
 |

-This results in an empty value because empty (' ') and null are not the same.
+This results in an empty value because empty (' ') and NULL are not the same.
 The **NULLIF()** function returns NULL if argument #1 is equal to Argument #2, else it returns Argument #1.

 ````sql
 SELECT NULLIF('jaime', 'shaker');